Heathers: The Musical: Musical numbers

 † Not featured on any of the cast recordings.

 †† Songs added to the West End version and all future productions.

-"You're Welcome" replaces "Blue", a song on the World Premiere Cast Recording.
+"You're Welcome" replaces "Blue", a song on the original cast recording sung by Kurt, Ram, Veronica, Heather Duke, and Heather McNamara.
+While both songs depict Veronica escaping from Kurt and Ram attempting to date rape her, "Blue" has a more comedic tone as Kurt and Ram are inept due to being inebriated and instead sing about having blue balls.
 "You're Welcome" was originally written by O'Keefe and Murphy for the High School edition but was added to the official show beginning with the 2018 London production.
 O'Keefe and Murphy preferred "You're Welcome" as "Blue" had been perceived by audiences as “treating date rape as a laughing matter” and trivializing the issue by presenting it as comical, “boyish antics”.
-When asked to comment on the choice to replace the track, O'Keefe and Murphy stated that "'You're Welcome' doesn’t shy away from showing that Veronica is in real danger from these two drunk football assholes."
+When asked to comment on the choice to replace the track, O'Keefe and Murphy stated that "'You're Welcome' doesn't shy away from showing that Veronica is in real danger from these two drunk football assholes."

 A new song for Heather Duke, "Never Shut Up Again", was also added for the London run, replacing "Blue (Reprise)".
 For the 2017 workshop, there was a different song to replace "Blue (Reprise)", which became "Big Fun (Reprise)", part of which is now included in "Never Shut Up Again".
 In the last week at The Other Palace, the authors added a new song after "Shine a Light (Reprise)" called "I Say No", in which Veronica finally dumps J.D. when he proposes a return to murdering, telling him "You need help I can't provide" and walking out on him.
 The song remained in the show for the Haymarket run and was released on February 15, 2019, as the first single on the West End cast album.